XconTechnologies/Xcon-Technologies/replit.md

 - **Sora Font Implementation (January 2025)**: Implemented Sora font throughout entire website for all headings, text, buttons, and content elements
 - **Headings Green and Black Design (January 2025)**: Updated all section headings to use green and black color combination with specific words highlighted in green for visual emphasis
 - **Header Spacing Enhancement (January 2025)**: Added top spacing to header (h-24 mt-2) and adjusted hero section padding (pt-36) for better visual balance
-- **Logo Cropping (January 2025)**: Cropped image logo to show only "XCON" part by using overflow hidden and object positioning to remove "TECHNOLOGIES.COM" text
+- **Logo Cropping Fix (January 2025)**: Properly cropped logo to show "XCON" and remove "TECHNOLOGIES.COM" from bottom using object-top positioning and height adjustment
 - **Statistics Section Spacing Fix (January 2025)**: Reduced excessive padding in statistics section from py-20 to py-12 for better visual balance
 - **Client Logos Heading Update (January 2025)**: Updated "Trusted by Leading Companies" heading to match other section headings with same size and green/black color pattern
-- **Engagement Models Cleanup (January 2025)**: Removed top circles and arrows from engagement models while keeping video animations clean and streamlined
+- **Engagement Models Design Fix (January 2025)**: Updated engagement models to match exact screenshot with "YOU" text for first model, user icons for others, white backgrounds with green borders, and consistent sizing.
+Added hover effects with green background and white text transitions
 - **Solutions Section Removal (January 2025)**: Removed "Examples of Solutions We Deliver" section and its import from home page to streamline website content and focus on core services
 - **Logo Animation Speed Enhancement (January 2025)**: Improved client logos scrolling animation from 30s to 20s for faster, smoother movement with maintained hover pause functionality
 - **Hero Section Logo Enhancement (January 2025)**: Replaced Muslim Hub with Renovex logo, removed background containers, and reduced logo size to h-6 for cleaner appearance.
 All 3 partner logos (Dunya Consultants, Cloud Choice Technologies, Renovex) now display with equal sizing and consistent white filter effects